March 25, 2019

 Lack of sleep interferes with the way your body produces and manages insulin; an imbalance of insulin can lead to an increase in fat storage, cause sugar to linger in your bloodstream for longer, and trigger insulin resistance.
 Insulin resistance is a risk factor for type 2 diabetes and heart disease; therefore, getting plenty of sleep helps your body fight insulin resistance.
 This will help you can avoid weight gain and other related medical conditions.

 At Healthcare Associates of Texas, we understand how different types of sleep disorders can interfere with your ability to get a good night’s rest.
-We offer a sleep test and a sleep study so we can accurately diagnose your condition and give you the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment or today.

 Ready to become your healthiest self?